Frequently Asked Questions

 What if I get very upset during a session?

 Sometimes, you may become emotional during sessions.
 This is completely normal and natural.
-How we deal with this is completely up to you.
-You may just wish to carry on, you may want to leave the room for a bit, you may just need a cry.
+It is often an indication of something that is important to you that has come up in therapy, or that you are releasing feelings.
+Emotion is an important part of therapy.
 Whatever you need, its ok.
 Equally, some people don’t show a lot of emotion, and that’s ok too.

 Do you provide medication?